Last updated on July 5th, 2022 at 11:35 am

 Spend some time visualizing what you want for your life at the end of your life; in 20 years; in 10 years.
 What does your dream life look like?
 Visualize it, feel the feelings, see and smell and hear the sounds of what it will be like.
 Then, write down a vision for your future.

 6. Make peace with your past.

 If you feel incomplete with your past, do the work you need to do to forgive yourself and others.
 You are where you are now for a reason, and it is the perfect place to be on your own evolutionary journey.
-Besides, you can’t change anything that happened in the past, and worrying about it is just wasted energy!
+Besides, you can’t change anything that happened in the past, and worrying about it is wasted energy.
 So make amends if you need to and just let the rest go.
-Celebrate being here now!
+Celebrate being here now.

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project or watch her TEDx speech on YouTube.

 Note: Articles by Lisa may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.